c3r38r170/JJittai/README.md

 A proper documentation. (when I get my own website)

 A website to make JJittai creation more user-friendly. (see above)

+Support for probability on animation loops.

+Named sprites

 ## Known Issues
 The killing message may appear on the background.